golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/running-in-browser.md

 ### Task Executor

-When the user presses the `Run` button, the `run()` function will be invoked.
+When the user presses the `Echo Hello World` button, the `run()` function will be invoked.
 The body of this function should contain the typical sequence necessary to run TaskExecutor.
 We will first create it, then execute the task function, and finally, we will end it.

 Note that the `create()` method received an additional 3 parameters:

 - `package` identifies the image that we want to run on a provider,
 - `apiKey` is the key that enables our script to use the Yagna REST API,
 - `logger` is a function that the SDK will use for logging.
-We'll define it shortly.
+We'll define it short
 ```html
 <script type="module">
   //